luaneko/pglue/README.md

 Performance is generally on par with [postgres.js][1] and up to **5x faster** than [deno-postgres][2].
 Keep in mind that database driver benchmarks are largely dependent on the database performance itself and does not necessarily represent accurate real-world performance.

-Tested on a 4 core 2800 MHz x86_64-pc-linux-gnu QEMU VM with Deno 2.1.4 and local PostgreSQL 17.1 installation connected via TCP on localhost:
+Tested on a 4 core, 2800 MHz, x86_64-pc-linux-gnu, QEMU VM, with Deno 2.1.4 and PostgreSQL 17.1 on localhost:

-Query: `select * from pg_type`
+Query `select * from pg_type`:

 ```
     CPU | Common KVM Processor v2.0